Hour of Code

 IMG_9143.JPG

 Whether your team is new to coding or an expert, TechPoint Foundation for Youth wants your team to dedicate one hour to ensure everyone has the chance to code!
+Below are 3 different ways to code with a robot:

 1. Dedicate one hour of your robotics practice to code your robot for this year’s game!